yxwangcs/freegap/README.md

 # Freegap

+## Datasets

+Run `bash scripts/download_datasets.sh` in root directory and it will download the required datasets in `./datasets` directory.

+## Running the Experiments

 Install dependencies via `pip install -e .` and then issue `python -m freegap -h` to see the following help message:

 ```